Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Materials and Methods

 \subsection{Data Pre-processing}

 For each of the enrollees in the case and control cohort, his/her medications and diagnoses between Jan 2009 and Dec 2018 and demographic records were extracted.
 In total, we extracted 78,136,935 medication records and 143,275,864 diagnoses records.
 The original format of the prescription and professional service encounter claims in IBM MarketScan data is a table where each row is a visit and columns are enrollee ID, date of visit, and prescription/diagnoses.
 If an enrollee has multiple visits, each visit will occupy a row in the table.
-To facilitate further study of the temporal patterns in the data, we converted the data into an enrollee-time matrix $X(P,T, F)$, where $P$ is the complete set of enrollees in $S$, $T$ is the set of time steps between Jan 2009 and Dec 2018 (by month) and $F$ is the feature set, each vector $x_{ij}$ records the medications/diagnoses an enrollee $p_i$ took at time $t_j$.
+To facilitate further study of the temporal patterns in the data, we converted the data into an enrollee-time matrix $X (P, T, F) $ where each $x_{i,j} \subseteq F$ is a set of medications or diagnoses (from feature space $F$) associated with enrollee $p_i \in P$ at time slot $t_j \in T$, where $P$ is the enrollee set and $T$ is the set of monthly slots between Jan 2009 and Dec 2018.
 We excluded patients from $X(P, T, F)$ if the number of valid entries is less than 3.

-The goal of data representation is to learn a function: $f_R: X \rightarrow \mathbb{R}$, where $X \in \{M, D\}$, and $M$ and $D$ are medication and diagnosis, respectively.
+The goal of data representation is to learn a function: $f_R: X \rightarrow \mathbb{R}^d$, where $d$ is 10 in this work and it shows the dimension of the representation to which each input stream is mapped, $X \in \{M, D\}$, and $M$ and $D$ are medication and diagnosis, respectively.
 To train the function $f_R$, LSTM~\cite{sud2019Sajjad,RN19} was adopted.
-The outputs of the trained LSTMs were used to represent both the OUD case and control cohorts.
+The outputs from all LSTM hidden states were used to represent both the OUD case and control cohorts.
 The general schema of the data pre-processing and representation is shown in Figure~\ref{fig:data_format}.